syntax-tree/hast-util-to-parse5/readme.md

 ## What is this?

-This package is a utility that can turn a hast syntax tree into `parse5`s AST.
+This package is a utility that can turn a hast syntax tree into a `parse5` AST.
 Why not use a Parse5 adapter, you might ask?
 Well, because it’s more code weight to use adapters, and more fragile.